gaurav1Nn/CODEANT/README.md

 CodeAnt
-A modern web application built with TypeScript and Vite.
+A modern web application built with TypeScript.
 Tech Stack

 # Deployed on Netlify